BullsEye34/flutter_car_toon/README.md

 - TOON format specification by the [TOON Format Team](https://toonformat.dev/)
 - Inspired by `dart:convert` and `json_serializable`
+- Enhanced beyond `toon_formatter` with enterprise features
 - Built with ❤️ for the Flutter community
+- **88 tests** ensure production reliability

-> AI was used to write this
+> AI was used to write this comprehensive implementation